 Frequency

-Check on your plants daily if you can and never go more than three days without checking on them.
+If possible, check on your plants dailyโwith a watering can on handโand never go more than three days without checking on them.

 There is no such thing as a fixed watering routing but by checking on them regularly and using the tag system (below), it’s much easier to know what to water when.